Jesy Nelson

-Jessica Louise Nelson (born 14 June 1991) is an English singer who rose to prominence as a member of the girl group Little Mix from 2011 to 2020.
-Before joining Little Mix, Nelson landed two acting roles as an extra in About a Boy in 2002 and in Harry Potter and the Goblet of Fire in 2005, both of which are uncredited for.
-In 2011, she auditioned as a solo act for the eighth series of The X Factor UK, and was placed into a group with three other contestants to form the girl group Little Mix, who made history by becoming the first group to win the British version of the series.
+Jessica Louise "Jesy" Nelson (born 14 June 1991) is an English singer.
+She rose to prominence as a member of the girl group Little Mix, who were formed during the eighth series of The X Factor in 2011.
+As part of Little Mix, Nelson achieved seventeen top-ten singles and five number-one singles on the UK Singles Chart.

-As part of Little Mix, Nelson achieved five number-one singles on the UK Singles Chart and released a BBC One documentary titled Jesy Nelson: Odd One Out, which documented her experiences with body image and online bullying.
-It won the Factual Entertainment Award at the 25th National Television Awards and also a Visionary Honour Award for Documentary of the Year.
-Shortly after her departure from the group, Nelson signed to Republic Records.
-She was formerly signed to Polydor Records in 2021 but left a year later because of creative differences.
-In October 2021, she released her debut single "Boyz" featuring rapper Nicki Minaj, which debuted and peaked at number four on the UK Singles Chart.
+In 2019, Nelson released a documentary titled Jesy Nelson: Odd One Out, which focused on her struggles with body image, mental health and online bullying.
+It won the Factual Entertainment Award at the 25th National Television Awards and the Visionary Honour Award for Documentary of the Year.
+Nelson's private life and her departure from Little Mix in 2020, have been the subject of media scrutiny in the UK.
+In October 2021, she released her debut single titled "Boyz", featuring rapper Nicki Minaj, which was met with negative reception.
+It debuted at number four on the UK Singles Chart.
+In April 2023, she released her follow-up single, "Bad Thing".

 Early life

-Jessica Louise Nelson was born in Romford, East London, on 14 June 1991, to John Nelson, a businessman, and Janis Nelson, a police community support officer.
+Jessica Louise Nelson was born on 14 June 1991 in Romford, East London, to John Nelson, a businessman, and Janis Nelson, a police community support officer.
 Her parents separated when she was five.
 She is the second youngest of four children with an older sister Jade, an older brother Jonathan and a younger brother Joseph.

 Nelson attended Jo Richardson Community School and Abbs Cross Academy and Arts College in Hornchurch, London.
 She also attended the Sylvia Young and Yvonne Rhodes Theatre Schools.
 Prior to auditioning for The X Factor, Nelson worked as a barmaid in Dagenham.
-In 2020, Nelson said that, as a child, she had small roles as an extra in About a Boy (2002) and Harry Potter and the Goblet of Fire (2005).
+In 2020, Nelson said that, as a child, she had non-speaking roles as an extra in About a Boy (2002) and Harry Potter and the Goblet of Fire (2005).